TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Kumano region gets some of the heaviest rainfall in all of Japan.
 The main rainy season is in June and early July, with another less intense rainy spell in late summer.
 Avoid hiking during these months.
 Summer is hot and humid enough to make hiking unpleasant.
 Winter gets the least rain, and almost no snow, but the weather is chilly.
 If possible visit in spring or fall.
 Yoshino in particular is famous for its 30,000 cherry blossom trees and Koyasan for its fall leaves.

-Hiking the Kumano road in Japan hiking and seeing a 3,000 year-old tree
+Hiking the Kumano road in Japan with its 3,000 year old tree.

 A 3,000 year old tree at Tamaki Shrine, on the road to Koyasan.